Torre BBVA México

 The Torre BBVA México ("BBVA México Tower", formerly Torre BBVA Bancomer) is an office skyscraper on Paseo de la Reforma in Colonia Juárez, Mexico City.
-It is the headquarters of BBVA México, Mexico's largest bank.
+It is the headquarters of BBVA México, Mexico's largest bank and a subsidiary of Spanish financial company Banco Bilbao Vizcaya Argentaria (BBVA).
 Upon its completion in 2015 it became the second tallest building in Mexico City at 235 m and 50 stories high.
 However by 2018 it is expected to be the fourth tallest in Mexico, after Torre KOI, Torre Reforma and Punto Chapultepec.